 I think yoga is an amazing and inspirational journey and I'm really excited about where it's leading me, in many areas.
 Least of all being able to reach my toes!

-The Swanbourne and Oving summer term starts on 23rd/24th April with half term on 28/29th May and finishes on 23rd/24th July.
-There is no Weedon class on 27th May.
+The Swanbourne and Oving summer term starts on 23rd/24th April with a break for half term on 28/29th May and finishes on 23rd/24th July.

 Yoga class summary

 Below is a summary of my private yoga class levels, times and locations.
 For classes that are full with no spaces available you can be added to a waiting list if you wish.

 Beginners/Improvers - Mon 19:30 - 21:00 Weedon.
 Class full